PDC Essential Info

 • A bottle of water

-In order to obtain PDC certification from the Permaculture Association, students must complete 72hrs of study through;
+• In order to obtain PDC certification from the Permaculture Association, students must complete 72hrs of study through attending;

-• Attending all Monday evening sessions (or catching up on missed sessions through homestudy if unable to attend)
+• All weekends of study (or catching up on missed sessions through homestudy if unable to attend - guidance available to support this).

 • Contributing a minimum of 6hours to their group design project.